ansys/pyansys-heart/doc/source/user-guide/simulator.rst

 Simulator
 =========

-The Simulator :attr:`ansys.heart.simulator` module links different simulation steps for cardiac modeling.
+The :attr:`simulator <ansys.health.heart.simulator>` module links different simulation steps for cardiac modeling.
 For example, in electrophysiology simulations, you compute fiber orientation and the Purkinje network using the :attr:`BaseSimulator.compute_fibers` and :attr:`EPSimulator.compute_purkinje` methods before running the physical simulation.
 In mechanical simulations, you compute the stress-free configuration using the :attr:`MechanicsSimulator.compute_stress_free_configuration` method before running the simulation.

 You create different simulators based on the application and physics of interest:

 - :attr:`BaseSimulator <ansys.health.heart.simulator.BaseSimulator>`: This parent class provides general methods, such as fiber generation.
-- :attr:`EPSimulator <ansys.health.heart.simulator.EPSimulator>`: This class derives from :attr:`BaseSimulator` and includes specific methods for cardiac electrophysiology simulations.
+- :attr:`EPSimulator <ansys.health.heart.simulator.EPSimulator>`: This class derives from :attr:`BaseSimulator <ansys.health.heart.simulator.BaseSimulator>` and includes specific methods for cardiac electrophysiology simulations.
-- :attr:`MechanicsSimulator <ansys.health.heart.simulator.MechanicsSimulator>`: This class derives from :attr:`BaseSimulator` and includes specific methods for mechanical cardiac simulations.
+- :attr:`MechanicsSimulator <ansys.health.heart.simulator.MechanicsSimulator>`: This class derives from :attr:`BaseSimulator <ansys.health.heart.simulator.BaseSimulator>` and includes specific methods for mechanical cardiac simulations.
-- :attr:`EPMechanicsSimulator <ansys.health.heart.simulator.EPMechanicsSimulator>`: This class derives from :attr:`BaseSimulator` and includes specific methods for electrical-mechanical coupled cardiac simulations.
+- :attr:`EPMechanicsSimulator <ansys.health.heart.simulator.EPMechanicsSimulator>`: This class derives from :attr:`BaseSimulator <ansys.health.heart.simulator.BaseSimulator>` and includes specific methods for electrical-mechanical coupled cardiac simulations.

 Here is a simple code example: